JustinHu1988/My-notes/Code.md

   - The 8-bit exponent part can range from 0 through 255.
 This is called a **biased exponent(偏移指数)**, which means that you must subtract a number—called the *bias*—from the exponent in order to determine the signed exponent that actually applies.
   - *For single-precision floating-point numbers, this bias is 127.*

-- The exponents 0 and 255 are used for special purposes, If the exponent ranges from 1 through 254, the number represented by particular values of s (the sign bit), e (the exponent), and f (the significand fraction) is
+- Expression: The exponents 0 and 255 are used for special purposes, If the exponent ranges from 1 through 254, the number represented by particular values of s (the sign bit), e (the exponent), and f (the significand fraction) is

   **$$(-1)^s\times1.f\times2^{e-127}$$**

   - That negative 1 to the s power is a mathematician's annoyingly clever way of saying, "If s is 0, the number is positive (because anything to the 0 power equals 1); and if s is 1, the number is negative (because –1 to the 1 power is –1)."
   - The next part of the expression is 1.f, which means a 1 followed by a binary point, followed by the 23 bits of the significand fraction.
 This is multiplied by 2 to a power.
 The exponent is the 8-bit biased exponent stored in memory minus 127.

-- **Special case**
+- **Special case (0, infinity, NaN)**

   Notice that I haven't mentioned any way to express a very common number that we seem to have forgotten about, namely 0.
 That's one of the special cases, which are these: